Managing bids in PPC search campaigns involves a great variety of factors and issues, which makes it rather complicated.

 There is one extra point that needs to be mentioned here.
 When you are looking at your target to decide whether a keyword is good or not, you need to consider relevant KPIs as well.
 For example, in above table, if a high CTR is your target, KW3 has a CTR of 100%, much better than KW2 with 2%.
 However, KW2 has 30 clicks, whereas KW3 has only 1.
 Suppose that both keywords have similar positions – obviously KW2 can deliver much more traffic than KW3.
 Overall, KW2 is more valuable, and therefore should have a higher priority to be maintained at a top position.

 Keywords are the foundation of PPC.
 Campaign structure, ad copy and landing page content are all created with keywords in mind, and it is keyword searches that trigger ad exposure.
 And as mentioned in the previous section, keywords need to be classified as high-performing, medium-performing or low-performing in accordance with their target KPI performance.
 More importance will obviously be given to high-performing keywords.

-In international campaigns, you’ll of course have different keywords for each country/language you’re targeting but you need to bear in mind that keyword bidding strategies will also need to be different – there will be different keyword behaviours and patterns for each market so bidding needs to be done individually for each market.
+In international campaigns, you will of course have different keywords for each country/language you are targeting but you need to bear in mind that keyword bidding strategies will also need to be different – there will be different keyword behaviours and patterns for each market so bidding needs to be done individually for each market.